bharatari/utd-grades/README.md

 This monorepo consists of 4 sub-projects split into the core application and side utilities.

 Core Application:
-* The `client` folder contains the project's front-end built with React and Redux
+* The `client` folder contains the project's front-end built with React and Next.js
 * The `functions` folder contains the project's backend code built as Node.js AWS Lambda functions with the Serverless Framework

 Side Utilities: